projen/projen/API.md

 #### addCompileCommand(...commands)🔹 <a id="projen-nodeproject-addcompilecommand"></a>

-Adds that will be executed after the jsii compilation.
+Adds commands which will be executed after compilation.

 ```ts
 addCompileCommand(...commands: string[]): void